 30 Frensham Vale, Lower Bourne, Farnham Sustainability Objective Score Commentary 1.
-Homes + The development would create new homes.
-2. Landscape /open space This site with a dwelling in a woodland setting is located in an area of high landscape value and low sensitivity.
+Homes + Development on would make a positive impact on housing provision, however site constraints would limit the number of units.
+2. Landscape /open space - This site with a dwelling in a woodland setting is located in an area of low landscape value and medium sensitivity.
 It is not well-related to existing development.
 3. Employment/ centres 0 No predicted impact.
 4. Transport/Air Quality - The site is not well located in relation to town or neighbourhood centres, schools or other services.
 It is 650m from bus services.
 Residential development in this location is likely to increase the number of motorised trips.
 The site is not within an AQMA.
 5. Amenities - The site has poor access to local shops and services and public transport.
 Frensham Vale does not have a footway.
 6. Biodiversity - Any loss of woodland would be likely to have a negative impact on biodiversity.
 7. Character - The site is not well related to the town's individual neighbourhoods and would not complement their character.
 8. Water Resources - Development in woodland is likely to increase water use and reduce natural drainage.
 9. Flooding - The site is in Flood Zones 2 and 3a.
 Reduction in woodland would reduce natural drainage.
 10. Energy efficiency - New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
 However the site is not well-related to local amenities and housing development would increase the number of motorised trips.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
 Development of a woodland site will reduce natural drainage and flood risk may increase as the climate changes.
 12. Heritage 0 The site is not within a Conservation Area and does not affect a Listed Building or Building of Local Merit.

-Summary: A policy allocating this site for housing development is expected to have a minor positive impact on housing but a significant negative impact on landscape and a minor negative impact on transport, amenities, biodiversity, character, water resources, flooding, energy efficiency and climate change.
+Summary: A policy allocating this site for housing development is expected to have a minor positive impact on housing and a minor negative impact on landscape, transport, amenities, biodiversity, character, water resources, flooding, energy efficiency and climate change.